AndyZng/GitHub-Pages/index.md

 3. CSE 150b
 4. CSE 140/L
 5. ECE 208

+My goals right now are to:

+- [ ]not sleep through CSE 110
+- [ ]go to class

 ## hobbies
 In my free time, I play a lot of Clash of Clans.
 Here is a picture of my base.